DevExpress/devextreme-documentation/concepts/55 Vue Components/20 Component Configuration Syntax/42 Call Methods.md

     };
     </script>

-Alternatively, you can save the widget instance in a component property once the widget is initialized:
+Alternatively, you can assign the UI component instance to a variable and use it to call the methods:

     <!-- tab: App.vue -->
     <template>